This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How Long Can Snake Plants Live Outdoors?

-Snake plants are well kept in bright places where they get indirect, semi-filtered light and they need well-draining soil.
-Snake plants also require warm temperatures, with an average temperature higher than 55 degrees Fahrenheit.
+Snake plants are well kept in bright places where they get indirect, semi-filtered light and need well-draining soil.
+Snake plants also require warm temperatures, with an average temperature above 55 degrees Fahrenheit.

 How do I Keep My Snake Plant Alive Longer?

-Keeping your snake plant alive is just minding to it once in a while.
-If you give it just enough attention, it might even hang around for more than 25 years!
+Keeping your snake plant alive is just minding it occasionally.
+If you give it enough attention, it might even hang around for over 25 years!

 What is the Life Cycle of a Snake Plant?

 The life cycle of a snake plant may repeat itself year after year during the duration of the snake plant’s life.
-However, it is a slow-growing plant, so be patient as you wait for this plant to propagate.
+However, it is a slow-growing plant, so be patient while waiting for this plant to propagate.
 The life cycle may look like this chart:

-- This pup can be separated into it’s own pot (or water) to root in order to propagate another snake plant.
-It will grow roots in roughly 6-8 weeks, taking the most amount of time in the winter and less time in the warmer months.
+• This pup can be separated into its own pot (or water) to root to propagate another snake plant.
+It will grow roots in roughly 6-8 weeks, taking the most time in the winter and less time in the warmer months.

 Conclusion